akdu12/Guard_project/readme.md

 # GUARD  <br />

-Guard is an IoT security system that detects abnormalities in smart-home IoT devices. <br />
+Guard is an IoT security system that detects abnormalities in smart-home IoT devices and allows smart-home owners to monitor their smart homes via mobile application. <br />

 ## Aim:<br />